projectcalico/calico/security/kubernetes-node-ports.md

 #### Update host endpoints labels

 In this example, we assume that you have already enabled automatic host endpoints.
-All of our previously-defined global network policies have a selector that makes them applicable to any endpoint with a **kubernetes-host label**.
+All of our previously-defined global network policies have a selector that makes them applicable to any endpoint with a **kubernetes-host** label.
-To add the **kubernetes-host** label to our automatic host endpoints we add the label to all of the Kubernetes nodes.
+To add the **kubernetes-host** label to our automatic host endpoints we add the label to all Kubernetes nodes.
 (The example below uses an empty value but any valid value can be substituted.)

 ``bash
 kubectl label nodes --all kubernetes-host=